When to plant Impatiens in Okeechobee County, FL

 Okeechobee County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is January 25 and first fall frost is December 20.

-Okeechobee County County sits in USDA Zone 10a.
+Okeechobee County sits in USDA Zone 10a.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Okeechobee County County's climate?
+Can Impatiens grow in Okeechobee County's climate?

 Your Okeechobee County Garden Planner — Free